transparency-dev/trillian-tessera/README.md

     - This example is easiest deployed via `docker compose`, which allows for easy setup and teardown.
   - [gcp](./cmd/conformance/gcp/): example of operating a log running in GCP
     - This example can be deployed via terraform (see the [deployment](./deployment/) directory).
-  - [posix-oneshot](./cmd/examples/posix-oneshot/): exmaple of a command line tool to add entries to a log stored on the local filesystem
+  - [posix-oneshot](./cmd/examples/posix-oneshot/): example of a command line tool to add entries to a log stored on the local filesystem
     - This example is not a long-lived process; running the command integrates entries into the log which lives only as files.

 The `main.go` files for each of these example personalities try to strike a balance when demonstrating features of Tessera between simplicity, and demonstrating best practices.